ublue-os/ucore/README.md

 > Per [cockpit's instructions](https://cockpit-project.org/running.html#coreos) the cockpit-ws RPM is **not** installed, rather it is provided as a pre-defined systemd service which runs a podman container.

 > [!NOTE]
-> zincati fails to start on all systems with OCI based deployments (like uCore).
-Upstream efforts are active to develop an alternative.
+> When uCore was first created, zincati failed to start on systems using OCI-based deployments (such as uCore).
+This issue has since been addressed, but further testing is needed to verify zincati’s compatibility with custom systems like uCore.
 #### `ucore`

 This image builds on `ucore-minimal` but adds drivers, storage tools and utilities making it more useful on bare metal or as a storage server (NAS).